PowerShell/Community-Blog/Posts/2021/10/tfl-secrets.md

 **********
 ```

+This code fragment explicitly loads both of the downloaded modules.
+If you use PowerShell module automatic loading, this is unnecessary.

-The first time you use `Set-Secret` to create a secret, the cmdlet prompts for a vault password.
+Also, the first time you use `Set-Secret` to create a secret, the cmdlet prompts for a vault password.
 Note this password isd NOT stored in the AD - so don't forget it!!!

+As an aside - I hope you noticed the bad practice in the above code - using a clear text password in a script file.
+A better approach to this _for production coding_ would be to use Read-Host to have the password passed in.
+In this case, you see the actual password I set, and later see that this password was indeed saved and retreived correctly.

 ## Using secrets stored in your secret vault